themeix/justinsola.github.com/index.markdown

 5. Assessing how gun ownership affects neighborhood socialization

 In my research I use preregistered experiments (forced-choice conjoint and vignette), longitudinal designs (smartphone-centric surveys), semi-structured interviews, participant observation, and occasionally common sense.
-My goal is develop research that is rigorous and grounded as a foundation for justice, equality, and safety.
+My goal is develop research that is rigorous and grounded, to serve as a foundation as we build justice, equality, and safety.